shadracnicholas/storytime/readme.md

-# StoryBooks
+# StoryTime

 > Create public and private stories from your life

-This app uses Node.js/Express/MongoDB with Google OAuth for authentication
+This app uses Node.js/Express/MongoDB/TailwindCSS with Google OAuth for authentication

 ## Usage